 An online shopping addiction can be a real problem for your finances.
 Actually, ANY kind of shopping addiction can be a real problem for your finances, but online shopping is SO easy, it can get out of hand very quickly.
 All it takes is a few clicks and you can really blow your budget for a whole payday.
+What a depressing feeling!

 I wouldn’t say that I’ve completely solved my problem, but let’s say I’m a recovering online shopping addict.
 I hope these tips will help you on the path to your own recovery.